Outstanding Christian churches

 - Mexico City Metropolitan Cathedral - Mexico, Mexico City.
 Largest and oldest cathedral in Americas, built in lush Renaissance and Baroque style in 1573 - 1813.

 - Jesuit Missions of the Chiquitos - Bolivia, Santa Cruz.
-11 missions of Jesuits built churches in 18th century.
+11 missions of Jesuits built churches in the 18th century.
 Comparatively small sized churches have specific, locally adapted design, are richly decorated and harmonious.

 - São Francisco Church and Convent - Brazil, Bahia, Salvador.
 Baroque church with extremely ornate design, built in 1708 - 1755.